coder/coder/coderd/rbac/USAGE.md

 | **orgUserAdmin**     | Like **userAdmin**, but scoped to a single organization             | _(org-level equivalent)_                     |
 | **orgTemplateAdmin** | Like **templateAdmin**, but scoped to a single organization         | _(org-level equivalent)_                     |

+**Note an example resource indicates the role has at least 1 permission related to the resource.
+Not that the role has complete CRUD access to the resource.**

 _\* except some, which are not important to this overview_

 ## Actions